 DUI Disposition Options

 If you are found guilty after trial or after a plea of guilty has been accepted by the court, a record of your conviction will be made and forwarded to the Michigan Secretary of State.
-Whether you have a conviction from a plea of guilty or because you are found guilty, this is a permanent record that cannot be erased (expunged).
-This conviction can be used against you should you ever be charged or suspected of criminal activity in the future, and can of course be used to "enhance" future drunk driving offenses to more serious crimes.The DUI Trial
+Because intoxicated driving is a motor vehicle offense, it is a permanent record that cannot be erased (expunged).
+While the points may “drop off” your driving record, your criminal record will always and forever indicate that you’ve been so convicted.The DUI Trial

 The anatomy of a DUI trial has been explained elsewhere on this website, and readers are encouraged to search this term in the website search box for articles containing more information.
 While any attorney can stand next to their client as he or she pleads guilty, few criminal lawyers have the knowledge, experience, training and expertise to properly try a DUI case.
 This is partly because almost every DUI trial will include a breath or blood test and attacking and dealing with this chemical evidence requires a great deal of scientific knowledge.
 The prosecutor will have many experts at their disposal and will make use of these experts at trial, and this is another reason why your lawyer must have an excellent understanding of the science involved in your case.